Natacha Rambova: Sexuality

 The basis of the claim is an alleged relationship Rambova had with Alla Nazimova, (Note: Ty Burr notes these perceptions and rumors surrounding Rambova, Nazimova, and Valentino in his book Gods Like Us: On Movie Stardom and Modern Fame (2012), and Nazimova and Rambova's alleged relationship is also written about extensively in The Girls: Sappho Goes to Hollywood (2001) by historian Diane McLellan, as well as several other books.) her friend and peer while Rambova was beginning her career in film design.
 (Note: D. Michael Quinn points out the ambiguity regarding the allegations that Rambova was bisexual and had a romantic relationship with Alla Nazimova.
 She purportedly told friends she "hated lesbians" during her relationship with Valentino, which has been interpreted as both genuine and as potentially reflective of her own self-hatred and psychological denial over her sexuality.
 Some sources less definitively allege only her relationship with Nazimova, while others refer to her as Valentino's "lesbian wife.")
 Similar inferences have been made about others in Nazimova's social circle, including Marlene Dietrich, Eva Le Gallienne, and Greta Garbo.

-Whether Rambova was bisexual or homosexual is unclear; some have disputed such claims, including journalist David Wallace, who dismisses it as rumor in his 2002 book Lost Hollywood.
-Biographer Morris also disputes the claim, writing in his epilogue of Madam Valentino that "the convenient ... allegation that Rambova was a lesbian collapses when one scrutinizes the facts."
+Several sources have disputed such claims, including journalist David Wallace, who dismisses it as rumor in his 2002 book Lost Hollywood.
+Biographer Morris also refutes the claim, writing in his epilogue of Madam Valentino that "the convenient … allegation that Rambova was a lesbian collapses when one scrutinizes the facts."
 Additionally, a close friend of writer Mercedes de Acosta (also an alleged lover of Nazimova) told Morris that she believed Rambova and Nazimova's relationship was nothing other than platonic.
 Rambova's friend Dorothy Norman also stated that Rambova had been "displeased" by De Acosta's controversial 1960 autobiography, which implied she was bisexual or homosexual, as it had "cast her in an improper light."
 In his 1996 book The Silent Feminists, Anthony Slide stated that "all who [knew] Rambova deny that she was a gay woman."